ScrybeLang/scrybelang.github.io/docs/operators/numerical-operators.md

 # Numerical Operators

 Scrybe supports addition, subtraction, multiplication, division, and modulus.
-Additionally, exponentiation is supported, but this should be used sparingly because it currently takes many blocks to do each time with larger exponents, and thus is much more computationally expensive.
+Exponentiation is also supported, and has been optimized to use as few blocks as possible.
+However, use this operation sparingly, because it can take many blocks to do each time.

 <hr>